Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 - Suppressed HDL formation

-- More small dense LDL particles
+- More small, dense LDL particles

-How to Improve Your Atherogenic Index
+How to Improve the Atherogenic Index

 1. Lower Triglycerides First